0nix/ggj21/twine/evidence_questioning.md

 "Lieutenant, let me finish."
 Sergeant Bayer turns to Lieutenant Sessler and knocks the table with his fist gently, but just so that it would still make a sharp noise.
 "Assuming that they have done their jobs correctly, which I believe they do, that package was not handled by them but by another third party that is not known to us."

 "We have surveillance detail in that building, Sergeant, in case you have not noticed!"
 Lieutenant Sessler shouts as he waves the dossier papers around.
 "Are you suggesting that what were are doing is insufficient?
 Is that the accusation you are making?
 Simple explanations Bayer.
 Simple, explanations." /n/n He continues to gesticulate in the air, moving imaginary box things.
 "Is it really too far-fetched to expect our own systems to be infallible to let through one package, even if placed under a gag order?
-Have you know any entity within this Ministry or others to be completely blameless and without error?"
+Have you known of any entity within this Ministry or others to be completely blameless and without error?"

-"Well now, Lieutenant Sessler we cannot start questioning over-" Again, Sergeant Bayer starts adopting that professorial tone as he was giving a lecture to you and the Lieutenant.
+"We cannot start questioning over-" Again, Sergeant Bayer starts adopting that professorial tone as he was giving a lecture to you and the Lieutenant.

 But, Sessler is one of those rowdy children who won't sit still.
 "Have you?"
 He insists.
 "Or are you the one and only Otto out of a group of wretched snitches that never made a single mistake or misstep in his career?"

 It's evident that the Sergeant's patience is being tested.
 He clenches his fists as he responds.
 "You know I am compelled by the Party to say yes."
+He's heavy handed in his words, laying in on the sarscasm.

 "There it is then, clear as day."
 The Lieutenant said, triumphant and arrogant.
 "This a simple mistake by a Division having to screen the mail for an entire country, our country.
 That the package requires investigation, I have no doubt."

 "Neither do I." Sergeant Bayer murmurs.

 "But, proper framing is required, after all."
 Lieutenant Sessler says as he jots it down.
-"We might actually find something not that important."
+"We might be arguing about something not that important."

 (If 2.6 was accepted)